Lanarkshire Tramways

 The Lanarkshire Tramways was a tramway between Hamilton, Motherwell, and Wishaw from 1903 to 1931.

 History

-The tramway was authorised by the Hamilton, Motherwell and Wishaw Tramways Act of 1900.
-Services started on 22 July 1903, the company taking the shorter name, Lanarkshire Tramways.
+The tramway was authorised by the Hamilton, Motherwell and Wishaw Tramways Act 1900 (63 & 64 Vict. c. cxxi).
+Services started on 22 July 1903, the company taking the shorter name 'Lanarkshire Tramways' by the Lanarkshire Tramways Order Confirmation Act 1903 (3 Edw.
+7. c. cliii).

 An extension was opened on 20 January 1907 which provided a connection with Glasgow Corporation Tramways.

 Closure

-The tramway ceased operation on 14 February 1931, the company having changed its name the previous year to the Lanarkshire Traction Company.
+The tramway ceased operation on 14 February 1931, the company having changed its name the previous year to the Lanarkshire Traction Company by the Lanarkshire Traction Order Confirmation Act 1929 (20 & 21 Geo.
+5. c. xxxiv).

 One tram survived into preservation, No 53, and is currently at the Summerlee, Museum of Scottish Industrial Life.